Kansas Shrine Bowl: All-Star Cheer Camp

 The Kansas Shrine Bowl All-Star Cheer Camp is held during the Wednesday through Saturday of Shrine Bowl week.
 The clinic consists of males and females from Kansas high schools.

+KWCA Kansas Shrine Duals

+In December 2023, the Kansas Shrine Bowl announced a new event, the Kansas Shrine Duals, in partnership with the Kansas Wrestling Coaches Association.
+Similar to the football game, Shrine Duals will be an east vs. west wrestling match held at Newman University, Wichita.